-To prepare competent Emergency Medical Technicians (EMTs) and paramedics with cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains," resulting in efficient and professional care involving emergency medical care to sick and injured patients.
+"To prepare competent Paramedics who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains," to enter the profession."

 Section 2.02 Program Philosophy

 The Hill College EMS Education Program prepares students to care for people in the prehospital setting.
 The focus of this educational process is on developing students' critical thinking assessment, rendering the best treatment plan for the patient both on scene and during the patient's transport to a medical facility.